How Do You Decide Which Church to Belong To?

 Again, there are divergent views on baptism among churches today.
 Some churches consider baptism as a personal expression and a public declaration of faith.
 To them, baptism is only symbolic because it does not have the spiritual effect of washing away one’s sins.
 But even among churches that believe in the necessity of baptism for salvation, there are different views on its administration.

 The truth is, only one baptism can bring us into the body of Christ.
-This baptism is effective because of the presence of the Holy Spirit (
+This baptism is effective because of the presence of the Holy Spirit (1 Jn 5:6-9).
+Therefore the true church must perform baptism in the abidance of the Holy Spirit for those who are of one faith.

 The One Church of the Apostles

 The apostolic church began as one body.
 She preached the one gospel of salvation and all believers received the Holy Spirit in the same way.
 The Holy Spirit founded only one church, and this church was always a single institution.
 Believers came into this body through baptism into Christ (Acts 2:38-41, 8:12, 10:48, 16:14-15, 31-33, 19:1-5).
-By one Spirit they were all baptized into one body (
+By one Spirit they were all baptized into one body (1 Cor 12:13).
+The members of this church were all one in Christ (Gal 3:28).
+The church grew as new converts came into this community.
+And these converts, regardless of their nationality or background, were baptized and received the Holy Spirit in the same way other members did.

 As this ministry expanded the gospel was preached to different parts of the world.
 But even then, the church was never a coalition of Christian groups maintaining different beliefs.
 It was always the same church, with congregations of the same faith at different locations.